ROZALIYA0206/whitepaper/technical.md

 # 6. Decentralized Applications

-Rublix will migrate its development of Decentrailzed Applications on the Rublix Blockchain.
+Rublix will migrate its development of Decentrailzed Applications onto the Rublix Blockchain.

 ### Hedge Platform